IsaacJuracich/socketio-file-router/README.md

 ## **Middleware**

-You are able to add route specific middlewares by exporting an array like this:
+You are able to add route specific middlewares by exporting an array like this
-**Example**

 ```js
 import { RequestHandler } from "socketio-file-router";